wfeller/laravel-batch/README.md

 You'll have 1 query to delete your models.
 If you're passing model IDs, the models will be loaded from the DB to fire the deletion model events.

-### Why have I made this package?

-I needed to import models from an excel file, and I happened to have about 10 000 models to import (mix of saves and updates).

-For the saving part, Laravel's Model::insert() could have inserted my models in batch, but it wasn't calling model events, so that wasn't a solution for my needs.

-For the updating part, well... correct me if I'm wrong but I don't think Laravel allows updating multiple models at once easily if they all have different data ^^'

 ### Some kind of benchmarks

 **These benchmarks are not accurate, but they give some kind of rough idea of the potential performance improvement or usefulness of this package.**